-Knows the basic human psychological concepts relevant to road traffic.
-Is familiar with the methodology and models of human-machine interactions, especially human behavior-related behavioral behavior.
-Knows the relevant physiological and psychophysical qualities and laws of human vision.
-Possesses basic psychological knowledge of attention.
-Is familiar with the human-specific psychological factors that are related or fundamentally affect the evaluation and decision-making mechanisms while driving.
-Knows the human psychological qualities that are decisive for behavior even in the social sphere, if we are part of the transport.
-Is familiar with the behavioral characteristics of other human agents involved in transport (not just the driver), their impact on road safety.
-Is familiar with the human aspects of basic traffic safety principles and the human-specific background factors of traffic accidents.
+a) knowledge: - knows the basic human psychological concepts relevant to road traffic, - is familiar with the methodology and models of human-machine interactions, especially human behavior-related behavioral behavior, - knows the relevant physiological and psychophysical qualities and laws of human vision, - possesses basic psychological knowledge of attention, - is familiar with the human-specific psychological factors that are related or fundamentally affect the evaluation and decision-making mechanisms while driving, - knows the human psychological qualities that are decisive for behavior even in the social sphere, if we are part of the transport, - is familiar with the behavioral characteristics of other human agents involved in transport (not just the driver), their impact on road safety, - is familiar with the human aspects of basic traffic safety principles and the human-specific background factors of traffic accidents.

-In engineering, always keeps in mind that the device / system you are working with will work under the partial / full control of another person whose innumerable predictable and even more unknown parameters may affect the use of the device and the effectiveness of the device.
-Is able to use the psychological literature of human-machine interactions with the appropriate expertise and critical.
-Is able to design a human experimental methodology that may be relevant in its engineering field, to design the experimental design.
-Uses sophisticated human-specific psychological knowledge when designing and testing operational processes and tools.
+b) skills: - in engineering, always keeps in mind that the device / system you are working with will work under the partial / full control of another person whose innumerable predictable and even more unknown parameters may affect the use of the device and the effectiveness of the device. - is able to use the psychological literature of human-machine interactions with the appropriate expertise and critical. - is able to design a human experimental methodology that may be relevant in its engineering field, to design the experimental design - uses sophisticated human-specific psychological knowledge when designing and testing operational processes and tools.

-Strives for a better understanding of the human factors relevant to transport, especially driving, researching and researching new solutions.
-Open to a human approach to the problems and tasks raised by new systems.
+c) attitude: - strives for a better understanding of the human factors relevant to transport, especially driving, researching and researching new solutions - open to a human approach to the problems and tasks raised by new systems d) autonomy: